Power BI Report Server (PBIRS) – Notes and Resources

 - Install Power BI Report Server (PowerBIReportServer.exe)

 - Configure your report server using Report Server Configuration Manager

 - Install Power BI Desktop (PBIDesktopRS_x64.msi).
 Current version is Version: 2.51.4885.1041

 Power BI Report Server August 2017 Preview

-The latest, non-GA release will allow the use of all data sources.
+The latest GA release allows the use of many data sources.
 It can also be integrated with Office Online Server, to allow editing of Excel sheets.
 However, it does have these limitations: